 - Serve only prepackaged food and drinks; gloves must be worn when serving food.

 - Follow all specific rules or guidelines of the in-person meeting location or host site.

 Troop or service unit leaders should contact the GSTOP COVID-19 incident response lead, Nekisha Henry, at email@example.com to report a positive case.
 The affected troop or service unit will immediately discontinue in-person meetings and activites to prevent additional spread.
 Council will notify parents and others of a positive test result and the tester’s identity will remain confidential.

 These guidelines will be adjusted and updated as additional recommendations and protocols are released.

 - Masks are required at all GSTOP property locations, including GSTOP-owned camp sites.

-- Troop and service unit camping opportunities are available this fall at Camp Kiwanis, Camp Rio Blanco, and Stevens Ranch.
+- Troop and service unit camping opportunities are available this at Camp Kiwanis, Camp Rio Blanco, and Stevens Ranch.

 - These guidelines are subject to change at any time.